dermotte/itec-webpage-mlux/courses/games-ss17.md

 * **Start at:** Monday 13.3.
 2017
 * **Deadline for submission:**  Friday 24.3.
 2017

+#### Code the game
+Follow the tutorial on [http://www.zekechan.net/getting-started-html5-game-development-pong1](http://www.zekechan.net/getting-started-html5-game-development-pong1/) and implement a **Pong clone** using Phaser.
+You can use all code snippets and assets provided by this tutorial, but be sure to comprehend the individual steps.

+#### Analyze and Adapt the Game
+After completing the tutorial, play the game (with a friend, or implement a simple AI opponent).
+In respect to game mechanics, find some aspects of the game you would change (if you have not already done so) and document them.
+If possible, apply these changes by adjusting the code and/or assets.

+#### Hand in the Assignment
+Zip your whole project and upload it until end of Fr., March 24, 2017.

+#### Tutorial
+Due to the upcoming Easter holidays, the Tutorial for Programming Assignment \#1 takes place on **March 14th, 10:00 - 12:00** in room **E.1.42**.
+Apart from this, Fabian Schober can be reached anytime via mail to *fabian.schober@aau.at*.

+#### Tips
+* A project template with an HTML file, a Phaser package and all assets can be downloaded from [https://github.com/zekechan/phaser-html5-tutorial-pong/releases/download/1.0/1-Empty_project.zip](https://github.com/zekechan/phaser-html5-tutorial-pong/releases/download/1.0/1-Empty_project.zip).
+* Javascript itself requires no dedicated IDE like IntelliJ IDEA to be coded and run.
+You can use any Texteditor (although one with syntax highlighting is strongly suggested :-) ).
+In the Tutorial, we will use **WebStorm**.
+* If you use WebStorm, you already have a webserver included in the IDE.
+But you have to create a project:
+   * Open Webstorm and create a new *Empty Project*.
+   * Copy the Pong project template into your project folder.
+   * Right click *index.html* and *Run* it.
+Your browser should open.
+   * If you want to debug Javascript in Webstorm, you have to press *Debug*.
+You may have to additionally install a plugin for your browser (Chrome needs this).
+* If you use a text editor (and NOT WebStorm) and have no webserver (simply opening the files in your browser will not work) installed, you can use Google's **Mongoose**:
+    * Download the executable file (*mongoose-5.0.exe* for Windows, etc.) from [https://code.google.com/archive/p/mongoose/downloads](https://code.google.com/archive/p/mongoose/downloads).
+    * Copy the executable file to your project folder (next to *index.html*).
+    * Start Mongoose.
+Mongoose itself has no Window GUI, but a tray icon.
+If it is there, Mongoose is running.
+You can also stop the server using this this icon.
+    * Browse to [http://localhost:8080/index.html](http://localhost:8080/index.html) (or change to fit your HTML-file's name).
+Your game is displayed there.

 ## Programming Assignment \#2: 2D Arcade game
 * **Platform**: Web
 * **Framework**: Phaser